antimodular/ofxPCL/README.md

 Description
 -----------
 update:
-* As of June 2016 homebrew installs PCL version 1.8, which i have not yet tested
+* As of June 2016 homebrew installs PCL version 1.8, which i have not yet tested.
-* iIn order to make my current apps work i copied the lib folder contained in [lib_172.zip] (https://github.com/antimodular/ofxPCL/blob/master/lib_172.zip) in to usr/local/opt/pcl
+* In order to make my current apps work i copied the lib folder contained in [lib_172.zip] (https://github.com/antimodular/ofxPCL/blob/master/lib_172.zip) in to usr/local/opt/pcl .

 original:
 * None of the other ofxPCL addons worked for me.
 Maybe they are too old or i am too old.